 Proven Ideas for Creating Your Dream Kitchen on a Budget

 So, you're tired of your old kitchen.
 You are not alone.
-According to an annual survey by, Kitchen & Bath Business, the trade journal of kitchen and bath remodeling professionals, so are over 5 million other homeowners who plan to remodel their kitchens this year.
-But at a price tag of $7,000 to for a facelift and up to $100,000 or even more for a complete tear-out and redo, kitchen remodeling on a limited budget can be a real challenge — but not an impossible one.
+According to the annual survey by, Kitchen & Bath Business, the trade journal of kitchen and bath remodeling professionals, so are over 5 million other homeowners who plan to remodel their kitchens this year.
+But at a price tag of $7,000 to for a face lift and up to $50,000 or even more for a complete tear-out and redo, kitchen remodeling on a limited budget can be a real challenge — but not an impossible one.

 And, the effort can pay big dividends.
 According to Remodeling Magazine's latest "Cost vs. Value Report", even modest kitchen remodeling provides a higher return on investment than almost any other remodeling project.
 This means that you can enjoy your kitchen for years to come, plus reap a nice return on your investment if you decide to sell your home down the road.

 Staying on budget does not have to mean doing without either essentials or some very nice refinements.
 You just have to choose wisely and use common sense.

 At StarCraft we build about 20 kitchens each year in Nebraska, and over the years have learned a few things about how to build beautiful, functional kitchens that are at the same time affordable.
 This is the Nebraska where we routinely make a buck work very hard.
 Here are some ideas that we have found work well.

 Your cabinets will make the most visual impact in your kitchen and will probably be the single most costly part of your makeover — as much as 40%.
 But that doesn't mean they have to break the bank or look cheap.
 Here are some specific tried and true ways to get cabinets that look like a million bucks, but cost a whole lot less.